 My Experiential Evidence with Leaky Gut

-I know this first of all from my own health experience.
-I believe I had leaky gut which caused a whole bunch of really unpleasant symptoms that made me feel really unwell for a really long time.
+I had leaky gut which caused a whole bunch of really unpleasant symptoms that made me feel really unwell for a really long time.
 These symptoms included:

 - canker sores